-From a small clifftop eco-lodge to a genuine historic castle, there are plenty of rentable options ready to throw their doors open to you in Scotland in time for Burns Night.
-So take a look through our list of the seven best because — whether you want a coastal cottage, an old Post House or a cabin in the Cairngorms — these are the best places to pipe in your haggis this weekend.
+Because, from a small clifftop eco-lodge to a genuine historic castle, there are plenty of rentable options ready to welcome you to Scotland in time for Burns Night.
+Below, we’ve rounded up seven of the very best — from a coastal cottage to a cabin in the Cairngorms…

 To reconnect with nature, Harlosh Black H